frica/blog/content/articles/antigravity.md

 ## Conclusion

 I find Antigravity a very interesting product.
 I'm a big fan of Warp and its terminal integration, but I like the overview Antigravity provides on the agents tasks and the fact that you can comment on the "artifacts" produced by the agents.
+The user experience is rich, even a little too rich!
+I have the feeling I touched only 5% of the capabilities of the tool.

 With regards to Gemini 3, I'm not really convinced.
 I think its output is good, but it crashed/failed too often during my sessions.